BLCM/BLCMods/Borderlands 2 mods/Kooby/KPack/ReadMe.txt

 LightChaosman: The Filter Tool and his mods
 Dave: For his resources and his help
 Zububu: For being a turtle and his mods
-Aaron0000, adudney, AngrierPat, B33PB00PJOE, Coleby, EmpireScum, FromDarkHell, Hemaxhu, Hydrattler, IK4MS, JimRaven, Kazy (Sheep), Orudeon, soze (Mike) and theNocturni:
+Aaron0000, adudney, AngrierPat, B33PB00PJOE, Battle Bee, Coleby, EmpireScum, Exotek, FromDarkHell, Hemaxhu, Hydrattler, IK4MS, JimRaven, Kazy (Sheep), Orudeon, soze (Mike) and theNocturni:
 For all of their mods

 ------------------------------------------------------------------------------------------------------------